codefuse-ai/Awesome-Code-LLM/README.md

 - "Towards LLM-based optimization compilers.
 Can LLMs learn how to apply a single peephole optimization?
 Reasoning is all LLMs need!"
 [2024-12] [[paper](https://arxiv.org/abs/2412.12163)]

+- "Can LLMs Obfuscate Code?
+A Systematic Analysis of Large Language Models into Assembly Code Obfuscation" [2024-12] [[paper](https://arxiv.org/abs/2412.16135)]

 ### Binary Analysis and Decompilation

 - "Using recurrent neural networks for decompilation" [2018-03] [SANER 2018] [[paper](https://ieeexplore.ieee.org/document/8330222)]